• S&P 500: 6013.13 -104.39 -1.71%

 While McDonald’s Corporation is now a global fast food giant, it was founded in 1940 as a humble restaurant run by brothers Richard and Maurice McDonald in San Bernardino, California.
 Today, it’s the world’s largest restaurant chain by revenue.

-McDonald’s serves over 69 million customers each day and operates over 38,000 locations in more than 100 countries.
-It’s also the world’s second-largest private employer (behind only Walmart), with 1.7 million employees.
-In 2022, it was ranked #152 on the Fortune 500 list.
+McDonald’s serves over 69 million customers each day and operates over 41,800 locations in more than 100 countries.
+It’s also the world’s second-largest private employer (behind only Walmart), with 1.9 million employees.
+In the list of American companies by total revenue, McDonald’s ranked #162 by bringing in $25.5B.

 McDonald’s has both the size and the reach to provide investment opportunities with varying risk and return for net lease property investors.
 It has primary, secondary, and tertiary market locations, making it diverse in what it can offer in terms of corporate real estate.